-Details of significant event during and subsequent to the end of the financial year are disclosed in Note 32 to the financial statements.
+Details of significant events during and subsequent to the end of the financial year are disclosed in Note 33 to the financial statements.

 AUDITORS' REMUNERATION

 The details of the auditors' remuneration are disclosed in Note 22 to the financial statements.